 Some people understandably find it a bit nerve-wracking to deal with tradespeople they havent met before over the phone.
 This person has expert knowledge that you lack, and you may not know how much a job should cost.
 Due to this, it wouldn't be too difficult for an unscrupulous tradesperson to overcharge, mislead or deliberately deceive you, and often this may happen over the phone.
 If a tradesperson goes back on their word or demands a different price, you have nothing in writing to argue your case.
 This is when call recording can come in very handy, as it can help you prove the following:

 - How long was a job supposed to take, and when would work start

 - What the quoted price was supposed to include and exclude

 Evidence of a phone conversation with a tradesperson can also be used in case of dispute over the quality of the work.
-If youre unfortunate enough to encounter a rogue tradesperson who virtually ruins your property, and they go silent or claim no knowledge of taking on the job, you have the evidence to potentially prosecute them and claim compensation for any damage.
+Suppose you're unfortunate enough to encounter a rogue tradesperson who virtually ruins your property, and they go silent or claim no knowledge of taking on the job.
+In that case, you have the evidence to prosecute them and claim compensation for any damage potentially.